criteo/tf-yarn/README.md

 `tf-yarn` does not currently integrate with TensorBoard, even though the only requirement for doing so, `model_dir`, is already exposed via `Experiment.config`.

-### TaskFlavor ↔ YARN node label mapping

-`tf-yarn` only supports two flavors of nodes: CPU-only and GPU-enabled.
-The latter ones are assumed to be labelled with `"gpu"`.
-Generalizing flavors is possible, but also undesirable this point as it will add an extra layer of complexity to the `run_on_yarn` implementation.

 [miniconda]: https://conda.io/miniconda.html
 [tf-estimators]: https://www.tensorflow.org/guide/estimators